Jackary522/git-oxide/README.md

 ## Overview
 This Rust-based Git client offers a range of functionalities for interacting with Git repositories.
 It is designed to provide a comprehensive and efficient way to manage Git operations, taking advantage of Rust's performance and safety features.

+### IMPORTANT NOTE:
+The sections of this project that currently are working is the git repository initialization and object instantiation.
+This alone will provide a scaffold that allows interoperability with git and allow git commands to be run against that repo.
+This is minimum functionality and more will be added soon.

 ## Features
 __Repository Initialization:__ Initialize new Git repositories with necessary directory structure and default configuration.